 - Watch closely not to burn.
 Cook each side until golden brown.

 - Depending on your stove and pan it may take 2-5 minutes to brown on each side.
-Stir when taro is brown.
+Do not stir until taro is brown.
 Taro should be cooked by now.
 Taro is hard before cooking, but it cooks faster.

 - Add salt, chili powder, and coriander powder.
 Stir and turn off when most taro is golden brown.

 - Garnish with cilantro.